SPEAK TO US | +254 110 301814

 Is Kenya Safe for a Safari?
 What Packing Has to Do With Safety

-• Blend into natural environments
+• Blend into the natural environment

-• Stay comfortable in varying weather
+• Stay comfortable throughout changing weather

-• Respect wildlife and local culture
+• Respect local communities and wildlife

 What to Wear on Safari in Kenya